Microsoft Azure (im_azure)

 HTTPSRequireCert

-This boolean directive specifies that the remote HTTPS client must present a certificate.
-If set to TRUE and a certificate is not presented during the connection handshake, the connection will be refused.
+Specifies if the remote HTTPS host must present a certificate.
+If set to TRUE and there is no certificate presented during the connection handshake, the connection will be refused.
 The default value is TRUE: each connection must use a certificate.

 HTTPSSearchAllCertStores

-This optional boolean directive, when set to TRUE, enables the loading of all available Windows certificates into NXLog Agent, for use during remote certificate verification.
+This optional directive, if set to TRUE, enables the loading of all available Windows certificates into NXLog Agent, for use during remote certificate verification.
 Any required certificates must be added to a Windows certificate store that NXLog Agent can access.
 This directive is mutually exclusive with the HTTPSCAThumbprint, HTTPSCADir and HTTPSCAFile directives.

 HTTPSSSLCompression

-This Boolean directive allows you to enable data compression when sending data over the network.
+If set to TRUE, enables data compression when sending data over the network.
 The compression mechanism is based on the zlib compression library.
 If the directive is not specified, it defaults to FALSE (the compression is disabled).

 Some Linux packages (for example, Debian) use the OpenSSL library provided by the OS and may not support the zlib compression mechanism.
 The module will emit a warning on startup if the compression support is missing.
 The generic deb/rpm packages are bundled with a zlib-enabled libssl library.